- Personal Counseling

-If you or anyone you know is experiencing any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
+If you or anyone you know is experiencing overwhelming stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.

 West Valley College Health Services offers free confidential personal counseling to all students.
-Call 408-741-2027 or drop by the Health Services office Monday – Thursday 9:00 AM – 4:30 PM.
+Call 408-741-2027 or drop by the Health Services office in the Student Services Center, Monday – Thursday 9:00 AM – 4:30 PM.

 Training – You Can Make a Difference

 West Valley College is becoming increasingly aware of the amount of stress our students are experiencing and its negative impact on their health and academic performance.
 Student veterans and LGBTQ students often face additional challenges.